shortstheory/one-in-7-billion/content/2017-06-13-quadcopter-2.md

 ### Motors

 Once you've setup the frame, the next thing you should do is take a look at the motors.
 These motors are [brushless](https://en.wikipedia.org/wiki/Brushless_DC_electric_motor) [motors](http://electronics.howstuffworks.com/brushless-motor.htm) and they are very different from brush motors.
-For starters they have three leads.
-Another pecularity about these motors are that they are outrunner motors.
+For starters they have three leads instead of the two on brush motors.
+Another pecularity about these motors is that they are outrunner motors.
 This means that the case of the motor rotates with the propeller and not the motor shaft alone.

 <insert motor image>

-These motors can generate a great deal of heat when running at full power.
+Despite being a lot more power efficient than brush motors, these motors can generate a great deal of heat when running at full power.
 I would *not* recommend testing it at full power on the ground as there won't be any airflow to cool the motor down.
 This can permenantly damage your motor, and if you're unlucky, your ESC as well.

 Anyway, the motors can be screwed directly into the booms of the quadcopter.
 The direction of rotation is determined by the ESC, so we don't need to worry about that at the moment.